MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-kafka.md

 #Customer intent: As an integration developer, I want to build integration pipelines from Kafka into Azure Data Explorer, so I can make data available for near real time analytics.
 ---
 # Ingest data from Apache Kafka into Azure Data Explorer

-Azure Data Explorer offers [data ingestion](ingest-data-overview.md) from Apache Kafka.
+Azure Data Explorer supports [data ingestion](ingest-data-overview.md) from [Apache Kafka](http://kafka.apache.org/documentation/).
 Apache Kafka is a distributed streaming platform for building real-time streaming data pipelines that reliably move data between systems or applications.
 [Kafka Connect](https://docs.confluent.io/3.0.1/connect/intro.html#kafka-connect) is a tool for scalable and reliable streaming of data between Apache Kafka and other data systems.
-The The Azure Data Explorer Kafka Sink serves as the connector from Kafka and doesn't require using code.
+The Azure Data Explorer [Kafka Sink](https://github.com/Azure/kafka-sink-azure-kusto/blob/master/README.md) serves as the connector from Kafka and doesn't require using code.
+Download the sink connector jar from this [Git repo](https://github.com/Azure/kafka-sink-azure-kusto/releases) or [Confluent Connector Hub](https://www.confluent.io/hub/microsoftcorporation/kafka-sink-azure-kusto).

 This article shows how to ingest data with Kafka into Azure Data Explorer, using a self-contained Docker setup to simplify the Kafka cluster and Kafka connector cluster setup.